Live From EuropeSaturday, July 4

 Rousey and Paul taunt UFC over White House viewing figures Ronda Rousey and Jake Paul taunt the UFC and Dana White for failing to break Most Valuable Promotions MMA record audience figure with the White House event.

-bbc sport · about 3 hours ago
+bbc sport · 14 days ago

 FIFA President and Canadian PM sign Russian flag during 2026 World Cup – videoOn 19 June 2026, FIFA President Gianni Infantino and Canadian Prime Minister Mark Carney signed a Russian flag.
 A Russian man explained how the incident happened. #ukraine